osequi/somenage/src/hooks/use-styles/useStyles.md

 ## Emotion

-- At this time of writing the code Emotion types are a mess.
+- At this time of writing the code, Emotion types are a mess.
 - When the hook satisfies all types it can't be feed with data.
 - So the hook works now without Emotion types.